-The fault detection problem for digital logic circuits is becoming more important as the size of a typical circuit increases.
+Testing digital logic circuits for stuck-at faults is becoming more important as the size of a typical circuit increases.
 There have been several methods proposed using spectral techniques.
 Most of these methods compute the spectral coefficients by performing an inner-product calculation using vectors with $2^n$ components.
 If the method requires the entire spectrum, $2^n$ of these inner-products are computed.

-In the work presented in [34], a methodology was described where only 1 or 2 coefficients are used to determine the presence of a fault.
-This simplification along with the use of the efficient method for computing spectral coefficients proposed here results in a very efficient method for fault detection by verifying spectral coefficients.
+In the work presented in [33], a testing methodology was described where only 1 or 2 coefficients are used to determine the presence of a fault.
+This simplification along with the use of the efficient method for computing spectral coefficients proposed here results in a very efficient method for testing by verifying spectral coefficients.
 In fact, the method proposed for computing the coefficients as described here has the advantage that a single coefficient can be computed without determining the remaining $2^n - 1$ coefficients.
-Even methods that utilize the entire spectral vector such as the one in [29], could benefit substantially if a more efficient way of computing each coefficient is employed.
+Even methods that utilize the entire spectral vector such as the one in [28], could benefit substantially if a more efficient way of computing each coefficient is employed.

-Another advantage is that the spectral coefficient computation method developed here could have used logic diagrams instead of BDD's to represent the circuits.
-This is because an efficient algorithm for computing circuit output probabilities using logic diagrams was given in [30].
-The ideas presented in the preceding section that are used to relate output probabilities and spectral values were applied to structural representations of digital logic circuits in [36].
-This could be a definite advantage in this area since the logic diagram may be more readily available than a BDD description of the circuit under analysis.
+Another advantage is that the spectral coefficient computation method developed here could have used logic diagrams instead of BDDs to represent the circuits.
+This is due to the fact that an efficient algorithm for computing circuit output probabilities using logic diagrams was given in [29].
+This could be a definite advantage in the area of testing since the logic diagram may be more readily available than a BDD description of the circuit under test.